hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

   3. Structured Data: relational data with a shared schema; often contained in a database table with rows, columns, and keys.
      - Options include Azure Table Storage (an auto-scaling NoSQL store), Azure Cosmos DB, and Azure SQL DB.
 - Key features:
-  - Storage is durable, highly available, and redundant.
+  - Storage is durable, and can be configured to be highly available and redundant.
   - All data in Azure Storage is encrypted.
   - Designed to be massively scalable.
   - Data is accessible anywhere over HTTP(S).
 SDKs are available for .NET, Java, Node.js, Python, PHP, Ruby, Go, etc.